This tutorial provides an introduction to survival analysis, and to conducting a survival analysis in R.

 Note: parametric regression models for survival outcomes are also available, but they won’t be addressed in this training

-object on the left hand side and has standard syntax for regression formulas in R
+We can fit regression models for survival data using the coxph function, which takes a Surv object on the left hand side and has standard syntax for regression formulas in R on the right hand side.

 coxph(Surv(time, status) ~ sex, data = lung)